Your Trusted Child Care Provider

 We are all individuals who are passionate about childcare, we all thrive to be the best that we can and pride ourselves on providing a home from home setting dedicated to making children feel secure and content.

-Our setting started as a childminder setting & although our registration, has changed to Nursery Catford.
-We still keep our numbers small unlike normal nursery settings as we feel by keeping our numbers very small like a childminder would; we can give more of our time delivering the kind of childcare we would like for our own children.
+Our setting started as a childminder setting & although our registration, has changed to Nursery We still keep our numbers small unlike most nursery settings, We feel by keeping our numbers very small much like a childminder we can give more of our time delivering the kind of childcare we would like for our own children.

 Building Blocks Day Care Catford is committed to ensuring the welfare and safety of all children in nursery.
 We believe that children have a right to play and learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any child in distress and are confident about applying the/our safeguarding processes to avert and alleviate any such problems.

 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.
 If you are ever concerned about the safety or well‐being of someone at our nursery please talk to the nursery’s Designated Safeguarding Lead (DSL).

 Building blocks day care is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 This means that we have a Child Protection Policy and procedures in place.